christinahedges/sparse3d/docs/README.md

 Unfortunately `sparse` does not easily enable us to do this, as it only allows 2D arrays.

-This small repository implements a way that we can hold the data corresponding to each of the sub images inside of a sparse array, by "unwrapping" the indices for the sub images and insetting them in the larger, sparse image.
+This small repository implements a way that we can hold the data corresponding to each of the sub-images inside of a sparse array, by "unwrapping" the indices for the sub-images and insetting them in the larger, sparse image.

 ## Installation